 But the Russian people as a whole wanted more freedom and a better life.
 Revolutionary groups of all shades were not content with half measures.
 Members of the Narodnaya Volya (People’s Will) revolutionary party made several attempts on the Tsar’s life, the last of which succeeded in March, 1881.

 His son and successor, Alexander III presided over a nationalist, right-wing administration with vengeful characteristics.
-The interior minister accused Jews of being behind the murder and took the opportunity to implement repressive edicts − the May Laws− withdrawing many of the measures of his father and again limiting the freedom of Jews to move or engage in agriculture, commerce and industry.
-They were required to move in to certain towns and cities of the Pale.
+The interior minister accused Jews of being behind the murder and took the opportunity to implement repressive edicts − the May Laws− withdrawing many of the measures of his father and again limiting the freedom of Jews to travel or engage in agriculture, commerce and industry.
+They were required to move into certain towns and cities of the Pale.

-The official promotion of antisemitic propaganda and the tightening restrictions on Jewish citizens were an effort to deflect popular anger from the government and focus it on “the enemy within”.
+The official promotion of antisemitic propaganda and the tightening restrictions on Jewish citizens were an effort to deflect popular anger from the government and focus it on the alleged “enemy within”.
 But a widespread radicalisation of Russian intellectuals was now well underway and they were mobilising against the Russian authorities.

 Jewish Russians played a leading role in the struggle for socialism in the Empire.
 Increasingly active as workers in cities, many joined the proletarian struggle for a just society.
 They were especially active in this respect in Belorussia and Lithuania.
-In the 1890s many Jewish workers and intellectuals organised study groups to advance socialist ideas.
+In the 1890s it was common for Jewish workers and intellectuals to organise study groups for the advancement of socialist ideas.
 The majority were held in Russian and promoted revolutionary solidarity instead of minority national identity.